What is Stewardship?

 Stewardship of Time and Talent

 Stewardship also involves giving authentically from ourselves, in ways that honor and celebrate our individuality.
 We are asked to serve as a channel of God’s loving abundance for our families, friends, our neighbors, and the world.
-Some of the ways that parishioners give of themselves include: volunteering in the church office, helping take care of the church building and grounds, serving in one of the positions of leadership in the church, or volunteering to help with church activities.
+Some of the ways that parishioners give of themselves include: volunteering in the church office, helping take care of the church building and grounds, serving in one of the positions of leadership in the church, or volunteering to help with church activities – e.g., The Shop, Love Thy Neighborhood Dinners, Altar Guild, Lectors, Acolytes, Ushers.
 Artists contribute their work to bulletin covers and our walls to enrich our worship experience.
 Singers and instrumentalists make beautiful music to glorify God.

 Stewardship of our Financial Resources

 St. Andrew’s is blessed each year by the generous giving of its members.
-Parishioners’ gifts of time, imagination and money have built a place of worship that is full of life.
+Parishioners’ gifts of time, imagination, wisdom, and money have created a place of worship that is full of life and enable us to support our community.
 Each fall, members are asked to consider what proportion of their financial resources they will give back to God in thanksgiving for all they have received.
-Members of our congregation make an annual monetary pledge and/or give regularly in the offering plate.
+Members of our congregation make an annual monetary pledge and/or give regularly in the offering plate to support our ministries and enable our finance committee to prepare our budget.
+The parish’s fiscal year corresponds to the calendar year.
+Of course, pledges (estimates of giving) can be made at any time.

 St. Andrew’s is also blessed with endowments from parishioners who have remembered St. Andrew’s and the work we do in their wills.
-With these resources we are able to offer a quality Vacation Bible School free to the community, support new ministry opportunities, and support outreach ministries.
-If you are interested in Planned Giving, please speak to the church finance administrator.
+These professionally managed resources sustain the parish and provide support for new ministry opportunities and outreach.
+If you are interested in making a bequest or any other planned gift to St. Andrew’s, please be in touch with our Finance Chair, Bill Hedberg.